saraicarus/genomeup_doc/source/getting_started.rst

 **Variants**

-La pagina presenta tutte le varinti presenti all'interno del VCF annotate con tutta una serie di informazioni raggruppate in macro aree, come specificato qui :doc:`annotation`.
+The *Variants* page shows the collection of the annotate VCF variants grouped in under macro areas, as specified in :doc:`annotation`.

 **Filter variants**